freeCodeCamp/freeCodeCamp/guide/english/agile/acceptance-testing/index.md

 >
 > - Documentation

-## Acceptance Test Plan - Attributes
+## Acceptance Test Plan - Attributes:

 The acceptance test activities are carried out in phases.
 Firstly, the basic tests are executed, and if the test results are satisfactory then the execution of more complex scenarios are carried out.

 The Acceptance test plan has the following attributes: